Gapminder/ai-worldview-benchmark/README.md

 Then visit <http://localhost:3000> to preview the app.
 For more, see [the docs](https://observablehq.com/framework/getting-started).

 ## Deploy instructions
 ⚠️ This is unusual: data is bundled with the app, so the app won't automatically show the new data when data updates on [github repo](https://github.com/open-numbers/ddf--gapminder--ai_worldview_benchmark.git).
 App needs to be redeployed.
+Waffle server is not used in this app, it's fully self-contained.

 The app is deployed on Gapminder Cloudflare pages, which is connected to this GitHub repo.
 Pushing to `master` branch here will trigger the redeploy.